victor90braz/flat/README.md

 ### CRUD Functionality

--   Users can Create, Read, Update, and Delete flat listings.
+-   Users can Create, Read, Update, and Delete flat listings and their own comments.

 ### User Authentication